What is the Advocate Illinois Masonic Medical Center Pre-Health Volunteer Program?

-No. Instead, please refer to the website to learn about the next open enrolment period.
+No. Instead, please refer to the website to learn about the next open enrollment period.

 What is the time commitment for the Pre-Health program?

 We ask Pre-Health volunteers who start in the fall to make a 120-hour commitment over the academic school year (September through May).
+We ask our summer volunteers to volunteer once a week from June 2nd-August 15th.
 Of course, exceptions are made for summer vacations and students returning to school.